chinedufn/swift-bridge/book/src/building/swift-packages/README.md

 ### Using the package in an Xcode project

+To add the package to an iOS app in XCode, make sure you are in a `.xcworkspace`, and add the package to the project: go to the project's package dependencies panel, click on `+` -> `Add Local` -> Select the `MySwiftPackage` directory.

-To add the package to an iOS app in XCode, go to the target's general panel, click the `+` button in the `Frameworks, Libraries, and Embedded Content` section.
-Then, click `Add Other` and choose `Add Package Dependency`.
+Then, add go to the target's general panel and click the `+` button in the `Frameworks, Libraries, and Embedded Content` section.
+Then select Workspace -> MySwiftPackage -> MySwiftPackage.

 Import and use it in the same way as the executable.